-You know, we could talk about the ballgame.
-The Cubs, the Sox, the rivalry, the history.
+We could talk about the ballgame.
+The Cubs, the Sox, the Contreras grand slam.

-If you stare into the abyss, the M&M’s jacket stares back at you.
+If you stare into the abyss, the yellow M&M’s jacket stares back at you.

-The Met Gala went on this past week in New York.
-Rihanna walked the red carpet in Catholic-inspired extravagance—beside Tom Brady, Blake Lively, Cardi B, George Clooney.
-The pinnacle of modern elegance, flowing down the steps of the Metropolitan Museum.
+This past week, the Met Gala went on in New York.
+The pinnacle of modern elegance in fashion, flowing down the steps of the Metropolitan Museum.

-And in a green plastic seat in Chicago yesterday, one man shines above them all.
+And in a green plastic seat in Chicago yesterday, one man shines above the entire event.

 Look at him and marvel.

-It may not yet be defined as such, but there’s a movement underway.
-Not one man alone.
-He has friends.
-Colleagues, you could say.
-Occupying the seats of America’s ballparks, lounging behind home plate, tempting away the focus of the camera as it broadcasts each pitch.
+It may not be understood yet, but there’s a movement underway.
+Not one man, but a man with colleagues, you might say.
+Occupying the seats of America’s ballparks, lounging behind home plate, tempting away the camera’s focus as it broadcasts each pitch.

-(1) Our man the White Sox homer, at every game.
+There’s (1) our guy the White Sox homer, at every game.

-(3) The traveler, around the league every night.
+Then (3) the traveler, roaming the league every night.

-And my voice almost chokes up, thinking for a moment of Daisy in The Great Gatsby.
+And your voice almost chokes up, thinking for a moment of Daisy in The Great Gatsby.

 “They’re such beautiful shirts,’ she sobbed, her voice muffled in the thick folds.
 ‘It makes me sad because I’ve never seen such—such beautiful shirts before.’”

 This is most definitely a movement.